j2store/userguide/conf_options.md

 ![Configurable Options 1](product_conf_options_1.png)

-In the image, you have a text field to enter the option name like colour, size etc. Just enter that in the text field.
-It will be set as preferred option.

-If an option is created and set already, you can also import it here rather create a new option.
-Click the button and it will direct you to the predefined options, if any.
+Now, save the image and your option will be saved.
+Now, you will get a link '**Set option values**' near the option name.
+Click this link to get a pop-up window, where you can set values specific for the newly created options.